|This article is incomplete.

-Balearic Shearwater, Great Cormorant, European Shag, Northern Gannet, Little Egret, Grey Heron, Eurasian Spoonbill, Greater White-fronted Goose, Barnacle Goose, Dark-bellied Brent Goose, Pale-bellied Brent Goose, Common Shelduck, Eurasian Wigeon, Common Teal, Mallard, Northern Pintail, Northern Shoveler, Common Pochard, Tufted Duck, Common Eider, Common Scoter, Common Goldeneye, Red-breasted Merganser, Western Marsh Harrier, Montagu's Harrier, Hen Harrier, Eurasian Sparrowhawk, Osprey, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Common Quail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Pied Avocet, Little Ringed Plover, Ringed Plover, Kentish Plover, Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Common Gull, Lesser Black-backed Gull, Herring Gull, Great Black-backed Gull, Sandwich Tern, Common Tern, Common Guillemot, Razorbill, Common Woodpigeon, Short-eared Owl, Common Swift, Wood Lark, Eurasian Skylark, Sand Martin, Barn Swallow, Northern House Martin, Tree Pipit, Tawny Pipit, Meadow Pipit, Blue-headed Wagtail, White Wagtail, Black Redstart, European Stonechat, Eurasian Blackbird, Sedge Warbler, Eurasian Reed Warbler, Melodious Warbler, Dartford Warbler, Lesser Whitethroat, Common Magpie, Eurasian Jackdaw, Carrion Crow, Northern Raven, Common Starling, House Sparrow, Chaffinch, Brambling, European Greenfinch, European Goldfinch, Eurasian Linnet, Snow Bunting, Lapland Bunting, Yellowhammer, Ortolan Bunting, Reed Bunting
+Balearic Shearwater, Great Cormorant, European Shag, Northern Gannet, Little Egret, Grey Heron, Eurasian Spoonbill, Greater White-fronted Goose, Barnacle Goose, Dark-bellied Brent Goose, Pale-bellied Brent Goose, Common Shelduck, Eurasian Wigeon, Common Teal, Mallard, Northern Pintail, Northern Shoveler, Common Pochard, Tufted Duck, Common Eider, Common Scoter, Common Goldeneye, Red-breasted Merganser, Western Marsh Harrier, Montagu's Harrier, Hen Harrier, Eurasian Sparrowhawk, Osprey, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Common Quail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Pied Avocet, Little Ringed Plover, Ringed Plover, Kentish Plover, Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Common Gull, Lesser Black-backed Gull, Herring Gull, Great Black-backed Gull, Sandwich Tern, Common Tern, Common Guillemot, Razorbill, Common Woodpigeon, Short-eared Owl, Common Swift, Wood Lark, Eurasian Skylark, Sand Martin, Barn Swallow, Northern House Martin, Tree Pipit, Tawny Pipit, Meadow Pipit, Blue-headed Wagtail, White Wagtail, Black Redstart, European Stonechat, Eurasian Blackbird, Sedge Warbler, Common Reed Warbler, Melodious Warbler, Dartford Warbler, Lesser Whitethroat, Common Magpie, Eurasian Jackdaw, Carrion Crow, Northern Raven, Common Starling, House Sparrow, Chaffinch, Brambling, European Greenfinch, European Goldfinch, Eurasian Linnet, Snow Bunting, Lapland Bunting, Yellowhammer, Ortolan Bunting, Reed Bunting

 History and Use